This Ideal Height & Weight Chart is for

 The argument that “companies need that information so they can match dancers up with partners” simply doesn’t hold up.
 Do companies ask men to list how much weight they can press?
 No. And I’m sure there are plenty of men who have no idea.

 Part of their consideration might in fact be body shape or size.
 However, that’s something one can assess based on looking at a dancer without knowing what shows up on her scale.
 Dancers are already required to wear a leotard and tights without anything else in most auditions.
 The lines and shapes each dancer can make with their bodies are visible.

 By removing the obsession with numbers you’ll be able to focus on what really matters: how you feel in your body.
 Focus on the joy of movement and how great it feels to dance with energy from adequately nourishing yourself.
 If ditching your scale allows you to put more attention on your technical advancement, it’s definitely time to do it.

-Your Ideal Weight is…
+Your ideal weight is…

-The weight where you avoid injury.
-Your “ideal” weight is different from any other dancers at the same height.
-Don’t focus on the numbers.
-Focus on dancing with joy and feeling amazing.
+Your “ideal” weight is different from any other dancer at the same height.
+Don’t focus on the numbers, focus on dancing with joy and feeling amazing.

 Put your attention on how amazing it feels to complete a pirouette instead of the size of the thighs doing the spinning.

-Let me be clear…this doesn’t mean you’re not approaching food, your body and dancing like an athlete.
+Let me be clear…this doesn’t mean you’re not approaching food, your body, and dancing like an athlete.

 If you’re looking for a place to start, check out this post: Nutrition for Dancers.
 What You Really Need to Know.
 If you’re looking to go deeper, check out The Dancers’ Best Body Course + Group Coaching Program or Elite Best Body Coaching.